prpole/dissertation/chapter1/article/hland_article.md

 If such a reading complicates the way the Anthropocene is commonly mobilized in the humanities, it will also call for a reconsideration of Gilman’s literary moment.
-Formally and narratively, *Herland* strains the ideological and aesthetic purviews of *Herland*’s genre, American literary naturalism, forcing us to reconsider some of the genre’s defining characteristics as they have traditionally been constituted by its critics.
+Formally and narratively, *Herland* strains the ideological and aesthetic purviews of its genre, American literary naturalism, forcing us to reconsider some of the genre’s defining characteristics as they have traditionally been constituted by its critics.
 Jennifer Fleissner’s influential rereading of naturalism in